LukeHenriq/skills-introduction-to-github/profile.md

-Wellcom to my GitHub profile!
+Wellcome to my GitHub profile!